kshetline/json-z/README.md

     JSONZ.parse(text[, reviver][, options])

-This works very much like [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse), with the addition of the `options` parameter, and that the `reviver` function is passed a third argument, `holder`, in addition to `key` and `value`, which lets the `reviver` know the array or object that contains the value being examined.
+This works very much like [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse), but with the addition of an `options` parameter, which can be passed along with, or instead of, the `reviver` parameter.

 #### Parameters